 The chart below illustrates the actual revenues received from oil and gas royalties for the past 11 years with the budgeted revenues for fiscal year 2023 and fiscal year 2024.
 Prior to fiscal year 2020, oil and gas revenues were in the General Fund.
-In fiscal year 2020 they were moved here to the Special Projects/ Contingency fund due to the variability of these revenue sources.
+In fiscal year 2020 they were moved here to the Special Projects/Contingency Fund due to the variability of these revenue sources.

-Sources of Revenue Interest Income
+Interest Income

 The District invests in US government and agency fixed income securities as well as investments in Local Government Investment Pools.
 The portfolio has a maximum maturity of 3 years, but over half of the portfolio is typically invested in shorter term investments to be available if needed.
 To be conservative, the District is assuming a 2% interest rate in fiscal year 2024.
+Additionally, interest income from the General Fund was moved to the Special Projects/Contingency Fund due to its unpredictability as a revenue source.

-FY22 Y23 Budget FY24 Budget
+FY22 FY23 Budget FY24 Budget

-Д Actuals Αp proved Proposed Variance
+Α ctuals Αp proved P roposed • Variance

-Interest Income \$ 304,567 \$ 150,000 \$ 1,100,000 \$ 950,000
+Interest Income \$ 304,567 \$ 150,000 \$ 1,600,000 \$ 1,450,000